Arc of Trump’s coronavirus comments defies reality on ground

 Republican Sen. Susan Collins of Maine said Trump should “step back” and let a public health official do the talking.

-The White House effort to blame Democrats and mainstream media for putting too bright of a spotlight on the health crisis was further amplified by some commentators with Fox News and its related operations.
+The White House effort to blame Democrats and the media for putting too bright of a spotlight on the health crisis was further amplified by some commentators on Fox News and its related operations.

 Fox Nation host Tomi Lahren sought to minimize the crisis by raising the California homelessness epidemic.
 “Call me crazy, but I am far more concerned with stepping on a used heroin needle than I am getting the coronavirus, but maybe that’s just me,” she said.